 What the book cover tells us

-Let's write Now write a review about the book.
+Let's Write 110W White a review about the book.

 Name of the book

 Author

 Main characters

 Publisher

 What happens in the story?

 Write down two sentences that tell us there are other books about Jabu Jabulani.